carluxdevs/learn-phrasal-verbs/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://learn-phrasal-verbs.lovable.app/) and click on Share -> Publish.
+Simply open your project and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?